Ajiboso-Adeola/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Write a function that prints the last digit of a number.
+Write a function that adds two integers and returns the result.

-Prototype: int print_last_digit(int);
+Prototype: int add(int, int);
-Returns the value of the last digit